-Students will be able to still submit the assignments up to 5 days after the deadline, however, each additional day will be accounted for 10% penalty.
+The assessment deadlines may change from the ones stated in the syllabus depending on how the lecture progresses.
+However, once the deadline(s) has been announced, the students need to submit the assignments by the deadline.
+Students will be able to still submit the assignments up to 5 days after the deadline, however, each additional day will be accounted for 20% penalty.

-Extreme Situations/Prolonged Illness Extensions: Should a student be experiencing a prolonged illness or other situation that prevents them from turning in their work, they should immediately contact their instructor and College Registrar to inform them of their situation.
+Extreme Situations/Prolonged Illness Extensions: Should a student be experiencing a prolonged illness or other situation that prevents them from turning in their work by the deadline, they should immediately contact their instructor and College Registrar to inform them of their situation.
 They should also submit an Absence Declaration form on ACORN that lists every day during which they were incapacitated and unable to work.
 Accommodations or further extensions will not be considered without a completed declaration, and will only be considered for extreme circumstances.